 Reading is celebrated at St Thomas More CVA and during the year each class will nominate a ‘Reader of the Week’.

-Individual Reading
+Independent Reading

 Children will have individual reading books sent home to be read and shared with parents on a regular basis.
 These books are matched to the child’s reading ability allowing them to improve their fluency at accuracy.

+Children will have their reading level benchmarked regularly to ensure they have banded books that provide appropriate challenge.
 Once children have been assessed as reading and understanding texts at a level above that of the reading schemes followed in school then they will become a ‘Free Reader’ allowing them to select books themselves from the vast range we have in our class libraries.

 Research has shown that reading for pleasure can make a huge difference to children – not only academically (even in subjects like maths) but also socially and emotionally.
 Just ten minutes shared reading a day can help your child grow into a happy, confident learner.